Aircloak/aircloak/air/docs/content/sql/restrictions.md

 columns](/ops/configuration.md#manually-classifying-isolating-columns) for information on alternative means of classifying isolating columns.

+## Column bounds

+Some mathematical operations can cause an overflow and result in an error when performed in the database.
+To avoid such cases, Insights Cloak analyzes the query and finds potentially problematic operations, making sure that either:

+- The input columns to these operations have data distributed in such a way that there won't be a problem.
+For example, dividing by a column that is always positive will never result in a divide-by-zero error.
+- The operations are performed using a potentially slower but safe method.

+To perform this analysis, Insights Cloak needs to find the range of values that each numeric column takes called the column bounds.
+Note that the actual bounds used by Insights Cloak will actually be an anonymized range based on the true bounds.
+Note also, that any data found outside of these anonymized bounds will be treated as if it had the maximum/minimum value instead.
+The bounds are computed with some "extra room", so this can most often happen in the case of a value being an extreme outlier.

+So long as this analysis is not complete for a certain column, mathematical operations on that column need to be performed using the safe method, wich might be slower on some data sources.
+For certain data sources (MongoDB, Microsoft SQL Server) these operations are safe by default, the analysis does not need to be performed and it won't result in any slowdown.

 ## Column analysis

-In order to apply the restrictions described in [Number of conditions](#number-of-conditions) and [Isolating columns](#isolating-columns) Insights Cloak needs to analyze the contents of the data source.
+In order to apply the restrictions described in [Number of conditions](#number-of-conditions), [Isolating columns](#isolating-columns), and [Column bounds](#column-bounds),  Insights Cloak needs to analyze the contents of the data source.
 This process might take some time, but the data source is available for querying while the analysis is under way.
 While the analysis is incomplete Insights Cloak needs to make conservative assumptions about the data.
 As a result, all columns are treated as if they were isolating and had no frequent values, until the analysis is completed for a particular column.

-You can check the status of a table by using the `SHOW COLUMNS` statement:
+You can check the isolator status of a table by using the `SHOW COLUMNS` statement:

 ```sql
 SHOW COLUMNS FROM users